manikbali/aichallengenew/README.md

 ### 4. **Running Instance**

-Clone the repo in your local machine. give the.
+Clone the repo in your local machine.
 In the root directory give the command
 - docker-compose up
 -
 One can access the webpage